Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: Discussion

 \textit{Roles of B-site Fe$^{3+}$ cation}

-Compared to Mn$_{3}$O$_{4}$ with cation distribution of ($Mn^{2+}$)$_{A}$($Mn^{3+}Mn^{3+})_{B}$O$_{4}$\cite{Jensen1974}, FeMn$_{2}$O$_{4}$ with cation distribution ($Mn^{2+}$)$_{A}$($Mn^{3+}Fe^{3+})_{B}$O$_{4}$) can be viewed as the resultant compound by replacing 1/2 of the B-site Mn$^{3+}$ by Fe$^{3+}$ in Mn$_{3}$O$_{4}$.
-Given that Fe$^{3+}$ ($t^{3}_{2g}e^{2}_{g}$) is not orbitally active, the existence of only 1/2 of the B-site orbitally active Mn$^{3+}$($t^{3}_{2g}e^{1}_{g}$) weakens the Jahn-Teller (JT) effect compared to Mn$_{3}$O$_{4}$, resulting in a significantly reduced cubic-tetragonal structural transition temperature by $\approx$ 1433-750=683 K. It also helps understand a smaller lattice distortion $c/a\approx$ 1.06 in FeMn$_{2}$O$_{4}$ as compared to $c/a\approx$ 1.16 in Mn$_{3}$O$_{4}$\cite{Chung2008}.
-The magnetic properties change dramatically although both compounds belong to the same tetragonal space group.
+Compared to Mn$_{3}$O$_{4}$ which has a the cation distribution of ($Mn^{2+}$)$_{A}$($Mn^{3+}Mn^{3+})_{B}$O$_{4}$\cite{Jensen1974}, FeMn$_{2}$O$_{4}$ with the cation distribution ($Mn^{2+}$)$_{A}$($Mn^{3+}Fe^{3+})_{B}$O$_{4}$) can be viewed as the resultant compound by replacing 1/2 of the B-site Mn$^{3+}$ by Fe$^{3+}$ in Mn$_{3}$O$_{4}$.
+Given that Fe$^{3+}$ ($t^{3}_{2g}e^{2}_{g}$) is not orbitally active, the existence of only 1/2 of the B-site orbitally active Mn$^{3+}$($t^{3}_{2g}e^{1}_{g}$) weakens the Jahn-Teller (JT) effect compared to Mn$_{3}$O$_{4}$, resulting in a significantly reduced cubic-tetragonal structural transition temperature from 1433 to 750 K. It also helps explain a smaller lattice distortion $c/a\approx$ 1.06 in FeMn$_{2}$O$_{4}$ compared to $c/a\approx$ 1.16 in Mn$_{3}$O$_{4}$\cite{Chung2008}.
+The magnetic properties change dramatically although both compounds belong to the same tetragonal space group below $T_{S}$.
 Mn$_{3}$O$_{4}$\cite{Jensen1974} exhibits three magnetic transitions.
 A FI order occurs at $\approx$ 43 K, followed by an incommensurate spiral order below $\approx$ 39 K. Below $\approx$ 33 K, it shows a noncollinear ferrimagnetic order.
 As discussed above, FeMn$_{2}$O$_{4}$ shows two magnetic transitions.
-The ground-state magnetic structures are distinct between these two compounds, as illustrated in Fig.~\ref{fig:8}(a-b,e-f).
-In Mn$_{3}$O$_{4}$ with the magnetic space group $Pb'c'n$, there are two magnetic sublattices at the B site.
+The ground-state magnetic structures are distinct between these two compounds, as illustrated in Fig.~\ref{fig:9}(a-b,e-f).
+In Mn$_{3}$O$_{4}$ with the magnetic space group $Pb'c'n$ derived from orthorhombic space group $Pbcn$, there are two magnetic sublattices at the B site.
 While the moment of the A-site Mn$^{2+}$ points to the $b$ axis, the Mn$^{3+}$ spins at both the B1 (0 0 0.5) and B2 (0.25 0.75 0.75) sites are canted, with slightly different moment sizes (3.64 $\mu_{B}$ at the B1 site and 3.25 $\mu_{B}$ at the B2 site) and canting angles\cite{Jensen1974,Gallego2016}.
-The component on the $c$ axis for the B2-site Mn$^{3+}$ spins is aligned antiparallelly, which leads to a magnetic unit cell doubled compared to the chemical unit cell, i.e., \textbf{\textit{k}}=(0,1/2,0).
-The spin ordering of the B-site Mn$^{3+}$ in the pyrochlore sublattice is displayed in the Fig.~\ref{fig:8}(f).
+The component on the $c$ axis for the B2-site Mn$^{3+}$ spins is aligned antiparallel, which leads to a magnetic unit cell doubled compared to the chemical unit cell, i.e., \textbf{\textit{k}}=(0,1/2,0).
+The spin ordering of the B-site Mn$^{3+}$ in the pyrochlore sublattice is displayed in Fig.~\ref{fig:9}(f).
 In FeMn$_{2}$O$_{4}$, the A-site Mn$^{2+}$ moment points to the $a_{T}$ axis, equivalent to the $b_{T}$ axis in Mn$_{3}$O$_{4}$ due to the tetragonal symmetry.
-In contrast, only the B2-site moment is canted to the $c_{T}$ axis in FeMn$_{2}$O$_{4}$, with the magnetic unit cell identical to the chemical unit cell.
-The B-site spin ordering in the pyrochlore sublattice of FeMn$_{2}$O$_{4}$ is shown in Fig. ~\ref{fig:8}(e).
+In contrast, only the B2-site moment is canted to the $c_{T}$ axis of FeMn$_{2}$O$_{4}$, with the magnetic unit cell identical to the chemical unit cell.
+The B-site spin ordering in the pyrochlore sublattice of FeMn$_{2}$O$_{4}$ is shown in Fig. ~\ref{fig:9}(e).

 \textit{Roles of B-site Fe$^{3+}$/Mn$^{3+}$ cations }